About the Symposium

 Organizers

-The symposium is co-organized by the Hong Kong Institute for the Humanities and Social Sciences (HKIHSS) and the HKU Department of History (HKU History), in partnership with the Centre for Quantitative History of HKU Business School.
+The symposium is co-organized by the Hong Kong Institute for the Humanities and Social Sciences (HKIHSS) and the HKU Department of History (HKU History), and co-sponsored by the Louis Cha Fund for Chinese Studies and East/West Studies, with the partnership of the Centre for Quantitative History of HKU Business School.

 Enquiries